IHttpRouterApi

 AdminRouter

-This method returns the plugin router instance for the plugin routes.
+This method returns the plugin router of the plugin.
 Routes generated from the plugin router are accessible to all users.
-To get the pugin router instance, you can use the following code:
+To get the plugin router instance:

 This method is used to add a global middleware to all routes.
 It accepts a list of middlewares.